Role guide

 When you're deciding who to protect tonight, run through this checklist:

 Is it late in the game?
 Every vote matters now.
-A single mislynch could end the game.
+A single misvote could end the game.
 Protect conservatively — choose the player you're most certain about, even if they're not the most "important."

 Are multiple people under suspicion?
 Protect the one with the better voting record and more logical defense.
-If two Citizens are accused and you can only save one, pick the one whose continued presence helps the town more.
+If two Villagers are accused and you can only save one, pick the one whose continued presence helps the town more.
 Let the stronger voice survive.

 See Also